guhehehe/guhehehe.github.io/_posts/2016-08-17-find-the-k-th-elem-in-two-sorted-arrays.md

 Take the i<sup>th</sup> element from array `A` and the j<sup>th</sup> element from array `B` so that `i + j == k`, we can see that if `B[j] <= A[i] <= B[j+1]`, then `A[i]` must be the k<sup>th</sup> element of all elements in `A` and `B`.
-So now we have two scenarios to consider:
+So now we have 3 scenarios to consider:

 1. `A[i] == B[j]`, then either `A[i]` or `B[j]` is the k<sup>th</sup> element
 2. `A[i] < B[j]`, then the k<sup>th</sup> element must be in `A[i+1..A.length]` or `B[1..j]`